Abd al-Husayn Najafi Lari

-Ayatollah Seyed 'Abd al-Husayn Mousavi Dezfuli Najafi Lari (سید عبدالحسین موسوی لاری) (1226 in SH, Najaf – 1303 in SH, Jahrom), was one of the clergymen and jurists from South Iran who advocated creating a constitution and had a major role during the nomads' war against British forces in First World War.
+Ayatollah Seyed 'Abd al-Husayn Mousavi Dezfuli Najafi Lari (سید عبدالحسین موسوی لاری; 1226 in SH, Najaf – 1303 in SH, Jahrom), was a clergyman and jurist from southern Iran who advocated for the creation of a constitution and had a major role during the nomads' war against British forces in World War I.

 Living in Najaf

 Seyed Abdol Hossein Moussavi Najafi Lari was originally from Dezful.
 He was born in 1847 in Najaf.
 He completed his studies under the supervision of great scholars such as Mirza Mohammed Hassan Husseini Shirazi, Sheikh Mohammad Hossein Kazemi, and Mullah Lotfollah Mazandarani.
 At the age of twenty-two he achieved the theological rank (Ijtihad).
-He lived in Najaf for forty-five years and he was also considered as a professor at Najaf's Seminary."
+He lived in Najaf for 45 years and was also considered as a professor at Najaf's Seminary."

 Migration from Najaf to Lar

 In the late Naser al-Din Shah Qajar era, intense conflicts and insecurity arising from its local rulers and politicians as well as tax abuses.
 Under the Elders Larestan County area of Mirza Mohammed Hassan Husseini Shirazi, requested they send a Mojtahed to take control of the Muslim community in Larestan County.
 Therefore, with a view Mirza Mohammed Hassan Husseini Shirazi, in 1309 AH Sayed Abdul Hussain, Najaf left and traveled to Larestan County."